 Is there a lot of crime in Israel?

 “Israel’s criminal incident rate per capita is lower than in many major cities in the U.S.” – says the OSAC Israel 2018 Crime & Safety Report.
-I have lived in Israel almost my entire life and have not experienced any criminal activity.
+I have lived in Israel almost my entire life and have experienced ALMOST no criminal activity.
 Street crime is very low.
 Though, like in any foreign country, it’s important to keep your valuables in a safe place.
 Also, don’t give any personal information to unauthorized personals.
 Police presence is very tight in tourist areas such as the Old City of Jerusalem and the main areas of Tel Aviv.
 So, if you do need any help, you can easily reach out to them.

 If you are using a rented car while visiting Israel, don’t leave any valuables inside.
 There is a problem of people breaking into cars, especially in East Jerusalem, Tel Aviv, and remote places in the Judean Desert.

-I’m a woman travelling to Israel alone.
+I’m a woman traveling to Israel alone.
 Should I worry?

 No, don’t worry.
 Israel is very safe for solo female travelers.
 I myself am a woman and I’ve never felt scared to wander around.
 Though, you should be aware of some things which can make your trip much easier and safer:

 - Men in Israel can be quite flirty at times.
 If you don’t want them to flirt with you, you should make it very clear that you are not interested.
 They will usually back off.
 Sometimes when I walk in the Muslim Quarter in Jerusalem, I get some irritating remarks from men.
 I just ignore them, and you should too.

 - It is NOT common to hitchhike, especially as a solo traveler.
 Unlike other places in the world, it isn’t common to hitchhike in Israel.
 Most of us locals don’t do it, especially if we’re traveling alone.
 I did it once when I had no other choice.
 But I do recommend that you as a solo female traveler will take the bus or train instead.